Volorf/SparklinerJS/README.md

 var myArray = [10, 30, 3, 8, 39, 25, 22, 89, 74, 7, 2, 40, 61, 17, 35, 31, 8, 14, 39, 32, 53]
 // Create a sparkline object
 var mySparkliner = new Sparkliner()
-// Define a html element ID for a sparkliner.
+// Define an html element ID for a sparkliner.
 It's place where we'll append our sparkliner mySparkliner.id = "sparkliner"
 // Pass an array and create SVG mySparkliner.create(myArray)